davemgj84/davemgj84/README.md

 A Full Stack Web Developer with a background as an artist.
 I offer many perspectives and modes of thinking with my diverse experience.
 I have always loved creating and building interactive projects and collaborating with a team.
 I enjoy critical thinking, problem solving, and creativity in my work.

-- Currently employed as a Junior Software Developer at Clir Renewables Inc.
+- Currently employed as an Intermediate Software Developer at Clir Renewables Inc.
 - Creating small applications for fun and to practice what I have learned
 - Doing daily kata coding challenges to grow my skills